awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_item_tracker/README.md

-#  Tracking work items in a serverless Aurora database with the SDK for Python
+#  Tracking work items in an Aurora Serverless database with the SDK for Python

 ## Overview

 This example shows you how to use the AWS SDK for Python (Boto3) to create a REST service that lets you do the following:

-* Read, write, and update work items that are stored in a serverless Amazon Aurora database.
+* Read, write, and update work items that are stored in an Amazon Aurora Serverless database.
 * Use Amazon Simple Email Service (Amazon SES) to send email reports of work items.